Denied Workers’ Compensation

 Even when the utmost precautions are taken, there still exists a likelihood that a workplace injury or illness will eventually strike and leave a worker at least temporarily unable to do his or her job.
 Because this can introduce substantial hardships for injured employees and their families, legislation has been enacted to establish a mandatory workers’ compensation insurance scheme.
 In the event of occupational illness or injury, a worker is entitled to receive benefits that address the costs of medical care and reduced income throughout the recovery process.

 Occasionally, the insurance company reviewing claims for these benefits will attempt to deny an application in an effort to protect its pocketbook or because it has seized on a procedural technicality.
 Though that may be disheartening, it does not mean that you have to give up.
-Contact the Raleigh workers’ compensation lawyers of Law Office of Sam Scudder, at (252) 222-0227 to learn more about the appeals process.
+Contact the Morehead City workers’ compensation lawyers of Law Office of Sam Scudder, at (252) 222-0227 to learn more about the appeals process.

 Workers’ Compensation Appeals and Litigation